nucciodinome/Web-Scraping-Data-Mining/index.md

-# Web Scraping and Data Mining: a gentle introduction
+# Web Scraping and Data Mining: A gentle introduction

 **Welcome to this short tutorial on Web Scraping and Data Mining techniques!**